EthereumAIFoundation/explorer/web3j-app/README.rst

 For further information refer to
 `Using Infura with web3j <https://web3j.github.io/web3j/infura.html>`_

-Instructions on obtaining Ether to transact on the network can be found in the `testnet section of the docs <http://docs.web3j.io/transactions.html#ethereum-testnets>`_.
+Instructions on obtaining EtherAI to transact on the network can be found in the `testnet section of the docs <http://docs.web3j.io/transactions.html#ethereumai-testnets>`_.

 Start sending requests